puppetlabs-toy-chest/wash/docs/_tutorials/02_find/meta-primary.md

   Status: running
 ```

-**Note:** We’re using the full metadata because a Docker container's `meta` attribute doesn't have enough interesting properties for a meaningful tutorial.
-In general, you'd _always_ want to use the `meta` attribute’s value instead of the full metadata because filtering on the former is much faster: `O(1)` vs. `O(N)`, where `N` is the number of visited entries.
+**Note:** We’re using the full metadata because a Docker container's partial metadata doesn't have enough interesting properties for a meaningful tutorial.
+In general, you'd _always_ want to use the partial metadata’s value instead of the full metadata because filtering on the former is much faster: `O(1)` vs. `O(N)`, where `N` is the number of visited entries.

 Now say we wanted to filter on a Docker container's platform.
 From the `meta` output, we see that `Platform` is the desired property, and the value of that property is a `String`.
 The latter means that we will be using a `String Predicate`.
 Thus, the `meta` primary expression would look something like